Skip to content

 Flam Railway Norway

 We saw plenty of waterfalls during the ride but our stop at the Kjosfoseen was the most impressive.
-The train stopped for about 10 minutes and all the guests went on a platform in front of the very powerful waterfall.
+The train stopped for about 10 minutes.
+All the guests went on a platform in front of the very powerful waterfall.
 The platform got very crowded with all passengers trying to get their selfies and poses.

 Kjosfossen Flam Railway waterfall stop